-Social/ Behavioral Science Elective 3 credits Fine Arts Elective 3 credits BA 211 3 credits ACCT 102 3 credits ^{}MATH 180 (Calculus) is prerequisite for MATH 245-both are required by Anderson Schools of Management at UNM.
-NOTE: MATH 180 will be required by NMHU for admission after Spring 2004.
+Business Occupations REAL ESTATE (Designed Skill Set) A Designed Skill Set is issued by an instructional department upon successful completion of a combination of approved courses that provide specific skills.
+In each of the courses in this Designed Skill Set, a certificate approved by the New Mexico Real Estate Commission is issued upon successful completion of the course.
 Description The Real Estate courses are for persons seeking New Mexico state licensing or continuing education credits in real estate and appraisal.
 The New Mexico Real Estate Commission approves all courses.
 Courses listed may be used to meet requirements for the real estate concentration in Business Administration.
 Courses Required for Taking Examinations Real Estate Salesperson: Real Estate Law (BA 270) and Real Estate Practice (BA 271) are required for the Real Estate Salesperson's examination.
 Successful completion of these two courses allows a student to take the state examination and begin as a real estate salesperson under a licensed broker.
-Real Estate Broker: Real Estate Law (BA 270), Real Estate Practice (BA 271), and Broker Basics (BA 285) and 90 hours of approved elective courses are required or one of Real Estate Broker: Real Estate Law (BA 270), Real Estate Practice (BA 271), and Broker Basics (BA 285) and 90 hours of approved elective courses are required or one of the following: - a) Have performed actively as a real estate salesperson for at least 24 of the preceding 36 months and completed 90 hours of classroom instruction in approved real estate courses, specifically 30 hours in Real Estate Law, 30 hours in Real Estate Practice and 30 hours in Broker Basics. - b) Have documented current licensure as a Real Estate Broker in another state for at least one (1) year and have completed 90 hours of classroom instruction in approved real estate courses, specifically 30 hours in Real Estate Law, 30 hours in Real Estate Practice, and 30 hours in Broker Basics. - c) Have the equivalent experience in an activity closely related to real estate and have completed 90 hours of classroom instruction in approved real estate courses, specifically 30 hours in Real Estate Law, 30 hours in Real Estate Practice, and 30 hours in Broker Basics.
-Special Requirements Students must complete each course with a "C" grade or higher and meet the 75 percent attendance requirement.
+Real Estate Broker: Real Estate Law (BA 270), Real Estate Practice (BA 271), and Broker Basics (BA 285) and 90 hours of approved elective courses are required or one of the following: - a) Have performed actively as a real estate salesperson for at least 24 of the preceding 36 months and completed 90 hours of classroom instruction in approved real estate courses, specifically 30 hours in Real Estate Law, 30 hours in Real Estate Practice and 30 hours in Broker Basics. - b) Have documented current licensure as a Real Estate Broker in another state for at least one (1) year and have completed 90 hours of classroom instruction in approved real estate courses, specifically 30 hours in Real Estate Law, 30 hours in Real Estate Practice, and 30 hours in Broker Basics. - c) Have the equivalent experience in an activity closely related to real estate and have completed 90 hours of classroom instruction in approved real estate courses, specifically 30 hours in Real Estate Law, 30 hours in Real Estate Practice, and 30 hours in Broker Basics.
+NOTE: Beginning January 1, 2004, 24-month's experience as a real estate licensee is required to be a broker in charge of a qualifying broker.
+Special Requirements Students must complete each course with a "C" grade or higher and meet the 75 percent attendance requirement for pre-licensing courses and the 90 percent attendance requirement for continuing education courses.
 Contact Information Program information is available from the Business Occupations Department at (505) 224-3811 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
-REAL ESTATE COURSES
+REAL ESTATE COURSES Prerequisites

-Prerequisites

-BA 270 (for BA 271)
+BA 270 ● (for BA 271)

 BA 271 (for BA 272, BA 273)

-BA 270 and 271 (for BA 274 and BA 285)
+BA 270 ● and 271 (for BA 274 and BA 285)

 BA 272 (for BA 282)

+Students must complete each course with a "C" grade or higher and meet the 75 percent attendance requirement for pre-licensing courses and the 90 percent attendance requirement for continuing education courses.